cooper25/cooper25/README.md

 ### Hello! 👋
-I'm Cooper, a front-end web developer.
+I'm Cooper, a front-end web developer. (a bad one)

 ___